Suyoung-Min/Hang-man/README.md

 Conversely, if you choose a letter that is not included in a word,
 the opportunity decreases and the key of the wrong word turns red and user cannot choose.
-And the image on the masked word begins to diminish.
+And a picture is added to the guillotine.

 <p align='center'>
 <img src='./img/readme_img/in_game_3.png' style='width:400px;'></p>